Claude Sallier

-Claude Sallier (4 April 1685, in Saulieu – 6 September 1761, in Paris) was a French clergyman, librarian, and philologist, as well as professor of Hebrew at the Royal College of France and Keeper of the Bibliothèque du Roi during the Age of Enlightenment.
+Claude Sallier (4 April 1685 – 6 September 1761) was a French clergyman, librarian, and philologist, as well as professor of Hebrew at the Royal College of France and keeper of the Bibliothèque du Roi during the Age of Enlightenment.

 Biography

 Claude Sallier grew up in Saulieu where his passion for learning led him to seek out and eventually collect books that helped him learn Greek, Latin, Syriac, Hebrew, Italian, Spanish, and English.
 In 1715, he moved to Paris and joined the Académie des Inscriptions et Belles-Lettres.
-Four years later in 1719, Sallier became a professor of Hebrew at the Royal College of France and in 1721 was appointed Keeper of the King’s Library.
+Four years later in 1719, Sallier became a professor of Hebrew at the Royal College of France and in 1721 was appointed Keeper of the King's Library.
 He served as a librarian for King Louis XV from 1721 to 1761 and was elected a member of the French Academy in 1729.

-During his tenure with the Academy, Sallier conducted research and wrote for the volumes of memoirs published by the Académie des Inscriptions including a Discourse on the Origin and on the Character of Parody and a Discourse on the Perspective of Ancient Painting or Scuplture.
+During his tenure with the academy, Sallier conducted research and wrote for the volumes of memoirs published by the Académie des Inscriptions including a Discourse on the Origin and on the Character of Parody and a Discourse on the Perspective of Ancient Painting or Sculpture.

-Claude Sallier is mainly noted for his work as the king’s librarian where he was responsible for maintaining all manuscripts and printed works in the Royal Library.
-He wrote the library catalogs and discovered the poems of Charles d’Orleans among the collection and shared his findings with the French Academy in 1734.
-Sallier garnered a reputation as a “model librarian, of admirable zeal and accuracy, who was always considerate and polite towards the public, always ready to provide information to scholars, to facilitate their research, and to share his own immense knowledge.”
-Denis Diderot and Jean le Rond d’Alembert, two other prominent figures of the Age of Enlightenment, acknowledged Sallier in their writing, stating: “We are mainly sensitive to the obligations that we have to Mr. Abbé Sallier, Keeper of the King’s Library: he allowed us, with that politeness which is natural to him, and which is inspired by the pleasure of fostering a great enterprise, to select from the rich fund that he curates, everything which could shed light or addition to our Encyclopedia.”
-After Sallier’s death in 1761, Jean-Jacques Rousseau added to the praise of his character, writing: “Mr. Abbé Sallier provided me, from the King’s Library, with the books and manuscripts that I needed, and often I gained, from his conversation, more certain information than from my research.
-I believe I owe to the memory of this honest and learned man a tribute of gratitude that all the scholars he was able to server will surely share with me.”
+Claude Sallier is mainly noted for his work as the king's librarian where he was responsible for maintaining all manuscripts and printed works in the Royal Library.
+He wrote the library catalogs and discovered the poems of Charles d'Orleans among the collection and shared his findings with the French Academy in 1734.
+Sallier garnered a reputation as a "model librarian, of admirable zeal and accuracy, who was always considerate and polite towards the public, always ready to provide information to scholars, to facilitate their research, and to share his own immense knowledge".
+Denis Diderot and Jean le Rond d'Alembert, two other prominent figures of the Age of Enlightenment, acknowledged Sallier in their writing, stating: "We are mainly sensitive to the obligations that we have to Mr. Abbé Sallier, Keeper of the King's Library: he allowed us, with that politeness which is natural to him, and which is inspired by the pleasure of fostering a great enterprise, to select from the rich fund that he curates, everything which could shed light or addition to our Encyclopedia".
+After Sallier's death in 1761, Jean-Jacques Rousseau added to the praise of his character, writing: "Mr. Abbé Sallier provided me, from the King's Library, with the books and manuscripts that I needed, and often I gained, from his conversation, more certain information than from my research.
+I believe I owe to the memory of this honest and learned man a tribute of gratitude that all the scholars he was able to server will surely share with me".